Karina Gould: 2025 leadership campaign

 Gould announced her candidacy in the 2025 Liberal Party of Canada leadership election, to succeed Prime Minister Justin Trudeau.
 She resigned as Government House Leader to run in the race and was replaced on January 24, 2025, by Steven MacKinnon, who had stood in for her during her maternity leave in 2024.

 Gould said she would introduce a universal basic income program if she won the leadership election and became Canada's next prime minister.
 Gould acknowledged her government mishandled the affordability crisis and had not responded well to the issues that mattered the most to Canadians.
 She stated she would keep consumer carbon pricing but would stop the April 2025 increase if elected, adding she got into politics to stop climate change.

 Gould placed third in the election, behind both victor Mark Carney and runner-up Chrystia Freeland, with just over 3% of the vote.

 When forming the new government, Carney left Gould out of cabinet, and immediately removed the consumer carbon tax.

 2025 Canadian federal election

 Gould was re-elected to her seat for a fourth term in the 2025 Canadian federal election, winning over 55% of the vote in her Burlington riding.

+She was elected chair of the Canadian House of Commons Standing Committee on Finance in the 45th Canadian Parliament in 2025.